 Citation, DOI & article data

-Herpes simplex (HSV) encephalitis is the most common cause of fatal sporadic viral encephalitis and has characteristic imaging findings.
+Herpes simplex (HSV) encephalitis is the most common cause of fatal sporadic fulminant necrotizing viral encephalitis and has characteristic imaging findings.

-Two sub types are recognised which differ in demographics, virus and pattern of involvement.
+Two subtypes are recognized which differ in demographics, virus, and pattern of involvement.
 They are 1:

 - neonatal herpes encephalitis

 - childhood and adult herpes encephalitis

 This article concerns itself with the latter.
 For a discussion of the former, please refer to the article neonatal herpes simplex encephalitis.

 Childhood and adult herpes encephalitis are usually due to HSV-1 (90%) with the rest due to HSV-2 5.
 There is no particular age, sex, or seasonal predilection.

 The presentation is unfortunately relatively non-specific consisting of fever, headaches, focal neurological deficits, seizures, and altered or decreased level of consciousness.